Very Cold Weather Forecast For City - UrduPoint

 Very Cold Weather Forecast For City

-The local Met Office has forecast dry and very cold weather for city for the next 24 hours
+The local Met Office has forecast dry and very cold weather for city during next 24 hours

-BAHAWALPUR, (UrduPoint / Pakistan Point News - 26th Dec, 2020 ) :The local Met Office has forecast dry and very cold weather for city for the next 24 hours.
+BAHAWALPUR, (UrduPoint / Pakistan Point News - 28th Dec, 2020 ) :The local Met Office has forecast dry and very cold weather for city during next 24 hours.

-The highest maximum temperature 22 degrees centigrade and the lowest minimum 09 degrees centigrade were recorded during last 24 hours.
+The highest maximum temperature 18 centigrade and the lowest minimum 04 centigrade were recorded during last 24 hours.

 The dry and very cold weather have also been forecast for rest of the region.